nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 Congratulations, if you are reading this, you found a very special document I wrote not only to help myself, but to help other like minded individuals.

-After this, you should have a full working Arch Linux installation, running the Gnome DE and with the GDM.
+After this, you should have a full working Arch Linux installation, running the Gnome DE and with GDM.
 If this is not what you are here for, Google how to do your specific Setup.
 I will not answer any pull requests.

 This was done specifically in a 2020 Asus VivoBook X521IA (M533IA), with an AMD Ryzen 7 4700U, 16GiB of RAM and a 1TB NVMe SSD.
 It should work on any other machine though, with UEFI support.
 If you are looking for a BIOS/CSM version, you can check out my [older guide](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallationBIOS-CSM.md)